fledge-iot/fledge/docs/monitoring/flow.rst

 .. note::

    This is very similar to the automated monitoring in each south service.
-Because it is unaware of configured changes to the collection rate it has the disadvantage that it is unable to distinguish from a configured change to a change the occurs because of some failure of equipment or of Fledge.
+Because it is unaware of configured changes to the collection rate it has the disadvantage that it is unable to distinguish from a configured change to a change that occurs because of some failure of equipment or of Fledge.